What is Float Therapy?

 The near-weightless effect of floating allows muscles and joints to relax, increasing blood flow and helping to more quickly repair muscle tissues and heal the body.
 Those with injuries or chronic pain can often benefit from this the most.

-Flotation therapy has seen success easing chronic conditions such as neck and back pain.
+Flotation therapy has seen success easing chronic conditions such as neck and back pain, and can help with spinal misalignment issues.
 The tanks have also been shown to ease the pain from arthritis and fibromyalgia, both of which have few natural treatment options.
 Along with massage and/or yoga and other exercises, the effects can lead to prolonged periods of relief from pain.

 Increased Immune System Function

-The reduced stimulation environment gives your body the opportunity to rest and recuperate and gives your immune system the opportunity to accelerate, strengthening your body’s immune response.
+The low-impact environment gives your body the opportunity to rest and recuperate and gives your immune system the opportunity to accelerate, strengthening your body’s immune response.

 Every athlete is looking for an advantage in order to perform better.
-Flotation tanks have been shown to help bodies physically rest and recover more quickly.
+Flotation tanks have been shown to help bodies physically rest and recover more quickly – up to four times faster, in fact.
 This means athletes can train harder and reap the benefits of slower recovery times with the use of a float tank.
-Epsom salt present in the float tank water has the added benefit of healing effects, speeding up recovery time and allowing athletes to push themselves farther and faster, especially in conjunction with massage or other alternative medicine.
+Epson salt present in the float tank water has the added benefit of healing effects, speeding up recovery time and allowing athletes to push themselves farther and faster, especially in conjunction with massage or other alternative medicine.

 Studies have shown the use of flotation therapy to be extremely beneficial for relaxation and mental health.
-The float tank environment gives the mind time to relax.
+The float tank environment gives the mind time to relax, as well.
 This mental release is almost the polar opposite of stress.
 It allows the brain to stop devoting itself to processing all of our senses, which produces profoundly positive mental effects and releases a surge of positive neurochemicals.

 Modern society bombards our senses with a variety of stimuli throughout our day.
 In the flotation environment, people experience a profound calmness of mind.
 This break from the world allows for stress management, offers the psychological benefits of a feeling more at peace, and is a perfect complement to many alternative wellness programs.